University of Chester homepage

 • Senior LecturerFaculty of Health, Medicine and Society

-Mohammed Amali is a Senior Lecturer, and the BSc Pharmacology Programme lead at the Chester Medical School.
+Mohammed Amali is a Senior Lecturer, and the BSc Pharmacology Programme lead and MRes lead at the Chester Medical School.
 Mohammed is a pharmacist with a background in pharmacology including teaching and research experience in immunology and toxicology.
 Mohammed offers an eighteen-year background of supporting students, developing instructional plans, and organizing and assessing students.
 His research interests include drug allergy but has focused more recently on the development of drugs from natural products, with the aim of discovering novel molecules of therapeutic benefit that will contribute to current patient management strategies.

 • Health and Wellbeing Research and Knowledge Exchange Institute